vilemduha/blendercam/README.md

 ### Additional Contributors & Acknowledgements
 Hirutso Enni, Kurt Jensen, Dan Falck, Dan Heeks, Brad Collette, Michael Haberler, dhull, jonathanwin, Leemon Baird, Devon (Gorialis) R, Steven Fortune, Bill Simons, Carson Farmer, domlysz

+## 🪪 License
+BlenderCAM is licensed under GPLv3, __UNLESS OTHERWISE INDICATED__.

+Most files have been written specifically for this addon, though some use code from other sources, see the file docstring a the top of each file for attribution and license information.

+If you wish to contribute to the addon, your code must be GPL or a more permissive license (e.g.: MIT, Public Domain).

+Please ensure that you read and abide by the license terms given for each file.

 ## 🤕 DISCLAIMER
 > [!WARNING]
 THE AUTHORS OF THIS SOFTWARE ACCEPT ABSOLUTELY NO LIABILITY FOR